studentyaoshi/IACRC/README.md

 MAF_threshold	0.05
 ```

-Disease_Type: 'classified', indicates the disease you are studing is case/control test; 'continuous', indicates the disease you are studing is quantitative trait.
+Disease_Type: a character, which is 'classified', indicates the disease you are studing is case/control test; or 'continuous', indicates the disease you are studing is quantitative trait.
 Default value is 'continuous'.</br>
-LD_threshold: a number range from 0 to 1, indicates the threshold of r2 of SNP pairs that exclude this caculation.
+LD_threshold: a number range from 0 to 1, indicates the threshold of r2 of SNP pairs that need to be excluded from this caculation.
 Default value is 0.5.</br>
-MAF_threshold: a number range from 0 to 0.5, indicates the threshold of MAF of SNPs.
+MAF_threshold: a number range from 0 to 0.5, indicates the threshold of MAF of SNPs that need to be caculated.
 Default value is 0.05.

 Note: LD, Linkage disequilibrium; MAF, Minor allele frequency.